Last Modified: 27 January 2023

 In order to operate the Abacus Alliance and provide our Services, we may transfer Personal Data to countries outside the EU/EEA or the UK.
 More specifically Abacus Alliance servers are located in Ireland, and our Processors and sub-Processors operate from the United States and India.

 We have taken appropriate and suitable safeguards to ensure that Personal Data will remain protected when transferred outside the EU/EEA or the UK.
-This includes implementing Standard Contractual Clauses for transfers of Personal Data adopted by the European Commission.
+This includes implementing Standard Contractual Clauses for transfers of Personal Data adopted by the European Commission and/or the UK.